EU enlargement: The next seven

 In May 2012 the EU and Turkey launched a "positive agenda", highlighting areas where they could expand co-operation.

-So far only 13 of the 33 negotiating chapters have been opened, and only one has been closed.
+So far only 13 of Turkey's 35 negotiating chapters have been opened, and only one has been closed.

 The negotiations have been overshadowed by concerns about freedom of speech and democracy in Turkey, treatment of religious minorities, women's and children's rights, civilian control of the military and the Cyprus tensions.